-- Meet with your school guidance counselor
+- Meet with the school counselor/college and career advisor

-- Develop a four to six year learning plan
+- Develop a learning plan

-- Reach out to Colleges/Universities
+- Contact Colleges/Universities

-- Create a Fast Forward account
+- Create an Advanced Opportunities account

-The Fast Forward program provides every student attending an Idaho public school an allocation of $4,125.00 to use towards Advanced Opportunities in grades 7-12.
-The program was expanded by the Legislature in 2016 through the passing of House Bill 458.
-The fund can be used for:
+The Advanced Opportunities program provides every student attending an Idaho public school an allocation of $4,125 to use towards Advanced Opportunities in grades 7-12.
+The funds can be used for a variety of offerings:

 - Overload Courses

 An overload course is a high school level course that is taken in excess of the student’s regular school day.
-These courses are offered online, during the summertime, and after school.
-In the event that student incurs a cost for such courses, the Fast Forward program can pay up to $225.00 for the cost of the course.
-Overload courses must be above and beyond the full course load offered by the student’s local school.
+These courses are offered online, during the summertime, and before/after school.
+In the event that student incurs a cost for such courses, the Advanced Opportunities program can pay up to $225 for the cost of the course.
+Overload courses must be above and beyond the full course load (minimum of 12 credits) offered by the student’s local school.